truls27a/miniredis/README.md

 cargo install --path .
 ```

-This will install the binaries to your Cargo bin directory.
+This will install the `miniredis-server` and `miniredis-client` binaries to your Cargo bin directory.

 ## Usage